What is e-commerce?

-An e-commerce platform is a tool that is used to manage an e-commerce business.
-E-commerce platform options exist for clients ranging in size from small businesses to large enterprises.
-These e-commerce platforms include online marketplaces such as Amazon and eBay, that simply require signing up for user accounts, and little to no IT implementation.
+An e-commerce platform is a tool that's used to manage an e-commerce business.
+E-commerce platform options range in size from ones for small businesses to large enterprises.
+They include online marketplaces, such as Amazon and eBay, that simply require signing up for user accounts and little to no IT implementation.

 Government regulations for e-commerce